 The roll was made by the Wunderlich Company of Sydney, well-known makers of decorative bronze memorials.
 It has stylised features and a high level of craftsmanship that is typical of their work.

-The roll has since been moved to the RSL Museum at the Inverell Pioneer Village.
+The roll has since been moved to the Inverell Pioneer Village RSL Museum.
 Access to it is restricted to the opening hours of the museum and village.

 Erected to the following soldiers of Brodies Plains who

 served for God, King & Country in the Great War 1914–19.

 Invalided from camp

 |Last held rank||Given Name||Family Name||Conflict/s||Fate||Service No.||Service||Unit at embarkation||Campaign||Read more|

 |Private||Stanley||Callinan||First World War, 1914–18||721||Australian Army - First Australian Imperial Force (1st AIF)||33rd Battalion||view|

 |Private||Horace||Folbigg||First World War, 1914–18||Died of wounds (DOW)||228||Australian Army - First Australian Imperial Force (1st AIF)||36th Battalion||view|